 You can also access the image by directly referencing the file from a CSS file in

-As of Webpacker version 5, Webpacker is not "engine-aware," which means Webpacker does not have feature-parity with Sprockets when it comes to using within Rails engines.
-The Webpacker engine guides provide some detailed workarounds to add Webpacker-support and developing locally against an engine with Webpacker.
+As of Webpacker version 6, Webpacker is not "engine-aware," which means Webpacker does not have feature-parity with Sprockets when it comes to using within Rails engines.

 Gem authors of Rails engines who wish to support consumers using Webpacker are encouraged to distribute frontend assets as an NPM package in addition to the gem itself and provide instructions (or an installer) to demonstrate how host apps should integrate.
 A good example of this approach is Alchemy CMS.

-Webpacker out-of-the-box supports HMR with webpack-dev-server and you can toggle it by setting dev_server/hmr option inside webpacker.yml.
+Webpacker out-of-the-box supports HMR with webpack-dev-server, and you can toggle it by setting dev_server/hmr option inside

 Check out webpack's documentation on DevServer for more information.

-Don't forget to disable HMR if you are not running webpack-dev-server otherwise you will get "not found error" for stylesheets.
+Don't forget to disable HMR if you are not running webpack-dev-server; otherwise, you will get a "not found error" for stylesheets.

 Webpacker has three environments by default

 production.
 You can add additional environment configurations in the